ChrstphrHll/npc_gen/students/Oyara Faoraar.md

 ---
 # Oyara Faoraar
 ### Description
-- Halfling Ranger from Kordinia
+- Halfling Ranger from Aldercrown Empire
 - 4th year Protection student in Elkenval
 - short wavy white hair that's put up, Blue eyes, and Pale skin
 - Is Skeptical and Steely, and has Change as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes